 Toronto’s multicultural mosaic makes it a top destination to enjoy FIFA World Cup 2026™.

-This summer, 48 nations will compete at FIFA World Cup 2026™, and a big piece of that soccer action is coming to Toronto!
-Six international matches are scheduled at Toronto Stadium (known locally as BMO Field), conveniently located in the heart of downtown’s Liberty Village.
+This summer, 48 nations are competing at FIFA World Cup 2026™, and Toronto is at the centre of the action!
+Six international matches are taking place at Toronto Stadium (known locally as BMO Field), conveniently located in the heart of Liberty Village.

 Could there be a more appropriate city?
-Considering that Toronto is one of the world’s most ethnically diverse cities, nah.
-It’s The 6ix’s time to shine as a top-tier host to FIFA fans from around the world.
+Considering Toronto is one of the world’s most ethnically diverse cities, probably not.

 Explore Toronto’s global fan communities and food culture

-If you’re eager to feel the game-day energy with other global fans, head to the official FIFA Fan Festival™ at Fort York & The Bentway (within walking distance of Toronto Stadium, and also readily accessible by public transit) for viewing parties and to cheer on the teams.
+If you’re eager to feel the game-day energy with other supporters from around the world, head to the official FIFA Fan Festival™ at Fort York & The Bentway.
+Located near Toronto Stadium and easily reached by public transit, it’s one of the best places in the city to catch matches, celebrate and connect with fellow fans.

 For a more immersive experience, check out Toronto’s restaurant scene, where you can culture hop and connect during FIFA World Cup 2026™.